ayoubelouardi/soufyane-mokrim/soufyane-mokrim.md

 # what should i add
-- blue color with red #ed2024
 - changing the projects in the main page
 - Projects
-    - changing the img in the woke this me section
     - edit the more look

-- change every things to black and change the text to gray and white
 - change the logo of twitter
 - add adobe lightroom
-- change destributed to developed

 # what should i change in copy
 - changing the 1st sentence